StephaneXavier/Capstone_1/README.md

 - SQL-Alchemy;
 - Jinja;
 - WTForms;

+The API used for this project was the OC tranpo API, to get the bus and stop numbers.

 The technologies were selected based on the fact that I'm a total newb and that's all I know so far.
 The project is very much a work in progress, as you will be to tell from the potato UX.
 I hope to make it prettier and sleeker as I have the time.
 Furthermore, I plan to eventually add some sort of geographical verification,